4 Easy Ways to Fix an Air Conditioner That's Not Working

-by Team HomeServe |
+By Team HomeServe

-Is your house feeling hot, humid, or stuffy?
-These may be signs that your air conditioner is broken.
-Having an air conditioner not cooling or an AC blowing hot air is definitely frustrating.
 The good news is that it can be quite easy to get your system working through some AC repairs.
-Follow this handy air conditioner troubleshooting guide to identify the problem, see if you can fix your AC yourself (or need to call in a pro), and get the cool air flowing again.
+Follow this handy troubleshooting guide to identify the problem and get the cool air flowing again.

-Take a look at your Thermostat
+Take a Look at Your Thermostat

 One of the first places to start is to look at your thermostat.
 When an AC won't turn on, it can sometimes be caused by the thermostat that controls your whole system.
 Inspect your thermostat carefully.
 Before calling an AC technician, you should make sure you haven't accidentally bumped any settings.
 Next, make sure your thermostat is powered.
 Change batteries if the thermostat uses them, and make sure the circuit breaker for the thermostat is not flipped.
 Finally, remove the thermostat's body from the wall and check to see if all the wires are attached.